nasa-fornax/fornax-images/README.md

 version control.
 The next time the image is built with `python scripts/build.py {image-name}`, the lock file will be used inside the Dockerfile to reproduce the exact build.

-Note that in order for the build to work in the cloud (e.g. gitlab runners on AWS), the image used in the `FROM` statement needs to be accessible (e.g. `FROM public.ecr.aws/f6e2z3b0/fornax-images:base_image-${IMAGE_TAG}`).
-So it should be pushed to the ECR first.
-For example, the base image needs to be build first and pushed to the ECR before it can be used in the `FROM` statement of the `tractor` images.

 # The images
 - `base_image`: is the base image that all other images should start from.
 It contains jupyter and the basic tools needed for deployment in the fornax project.

-- `tractor`: Main Astro image that was used for the demo.
+- `astro-default`: Main Astro image that was used for the demo notebooks.
 It contains tractor and other general useful tools.

 - `heasoft`: high energy image containing heasoft.